Accidents

 2. Quickly throw a buoy or a life jacket to the person overboard.
 If they can't stay afloat, it will mark their location in the water if they go under.

-3. Assign someone to keep eyes on the overboard person and point at their location at all times.
+3. Assign someone to keep an eye on the overboard person and point at their location at all times.

 4. Get the boat close enough to reach the overboard person on the operator's side of the boat.